rm3l/rhdh-must-gather/docs/OMC_COMPATIBILITY.md

 ## Overview

-The RHDH must-gather tool produces output that is **fully compatible** with [OMC (OpenShift Must-Gather Client)](https://github.com/gmeghnag/omc), the standard tool used by Red Hat Support teams for interactive must-gather analysis.
+The RHDH must-gather tool produces output that is **fully compatible** with [OMC (OpenShift Must-Gather Client)](https://github.com/gmeghnag/omc), the standard tool used by Support teams for interactive must-gather analysis.

 **Status**: ✅ Namespace inspection is now **collected by default** - all must-gather outputs are OMC-compatible without additional flags.

 ## What is OMC?

 OMC is a command-line tool that allows engineers to inspect resources from a must-gather using familiar `kubectl`/`oc` commands, **without needing cluster access**.
-It's the standard tool used across Red Hat Support for analyzing must-gather data.
+It's the standard tool used across Support for analyzing must-gather data.

 ### OMC Features